Casaré River - Fly-fishing-only

 See below for inclusions.

 You'll fly into Viru Viru International Airport in Santa Cruz de la Sierra, Bolivia.
 A representative will transfer you to the Hotel Buganvillas Suites and Spa and will meet you in the morning to transfer you to the airport for your charter flight, approximately a 2.5-hour flight to the camp.
-The charter flight to camp and the hotel stay are included in the package price.
-Single occupancy is available upon request for an additional cost.
+(The charter flight to camp and the hotel stay are included in the package price.)
+Arrive at the jungle airstrip then begin transfer to the first fly camp via dugout boat.
+While boats are being pushed upstream by their crew and guides, you'll fish the woody structure and runs of the lower Casare River.
+Set up the fly camp for the night.
+Fish around the area until dark, then return for dinner and rest.

 Casaré Main Camp and Fly Camps